moment/momentjs.com/source/core_docs/utilities/normalize-units.md

 Many of Moment's functions allow the caller to pass in aliases for unit enums.
-For example, all of these are equivalent:
+For example, all of the `get`s below are equivalent.

 ```javascript
 var m = moment();